hosking/persistence/proposals/simple-transactions/MVP.md

 manipulated only transactionally (within and by transactions).
 Thus the extension offers a transactional heap distinct from the existing non-transactional heap.
-For reasons of both clear semantics and better performance, the distinc heaps use distinct types.
+For reasons of both clear semantics and better performance, the distinct heaps use distinct types.
 The extension also uses distinct transactional and non-transactional memories, which have distinct memory types.
+However, transactional and non-transactional data may refer to each other.
+Thus their heaps form a single graph for garbage collection.
+GC must respect the fact that a transaction might either succeed or fail.
+In particular, it cannot reclaim an object made unreachable by actions of a running transaction.

 The transactional heap types form a separate hierarchy analogous to the existing hierarchy: